A model for cholera with infectiousness of deceased individuals and vaccination: Discussion

+Because both vaccination and WASH interventions are necessary but resource-limited, a trade-off analysis considered the combined effect of WASH and vaccination.
+As shown in Figure~\ref{fig:heatmap-tradeoff-wash-vaccine}, weak interventions in either domain lead to massive outbreaks, but a deficiency in sanitary infrastructure can be partially compensated by a rapid, aggressive vaccination campaign and vice versa.
+This analysis also highlights an obvious fact: if WASH interventions are near-perfect, i.e., in locations with adequate sanitation installations, vaccination becomes irrelevant.

+In this context, it is important to carefully interpret the role of transmission from deceased individuals.
+While our sensitivity analysis indicates that water-mediated transmission dominates the macroscopic, sustained spread of the infection, contact with infectious bodies should not be dismissed as inconsequential.
+Instead, it acts as a critical early catalyst.
+Empirical evidence, such as the 1994 cholera epidemic in Guinea-Bissau \cite{gunnlaugsson1998funerals}, found that eating at funerals and handling non-disinfected corpses were strongly associated with a rapid rise in cases at the start of the epidemic.
+While was saw in Figure~\ref{fig:plot-funeral-impulse} that a rapidly buried single body has less consequence than a single life case, it remains that anything that can help the system cross the $A_C$ threshold has the potential to generate an outbreak.

+Regarding the human subsystem, although our analysis in Appendix~\ref{app:vaccine-backward-bifurcation} proves that a vaccine-induced backward bifurcation is possible, we argue using considerations on relations between parameters and confirm numerically that no such bifurcation happens in realistic parameter regions.
+This is reassuring from a public health perspective, as it implies that the rollout of a vaccination campaign has a predictable and strictly favorable effect on disease prevalence.

-However, this discussion highlights a more general and fundamental limitation in the analysis of epidemiological models.
-Indeed, all the cholera models we are aware of (including the present one) assume that \emph{V. cholerae} are absent at the disease-free equilibrium.
-While this is a convenient assumption to make in order to facilitate the mathematical analysis, it does not align with biological knowledge, since it ``is now well accepted that \emph{Vibrio cholerae}, the causative agent of the water-borne disease cholera, is acquired from environmental sources where it persists between outbreaks of the disease'' \cite{lutz2013environmental}.
-Thus, one should consider models in which there is no disease-free equilibrium for bacteria, implying in turn absence of one for humans and leading to a situation similar in essence to a case with immigration of infectious individuals \cite{almarashi2019effect,brauer2001models,djuikem2024transmission}.
-This underscores the need for more mathematical work to better understand models without disease-free equilibria.
+Finally, we must highlight a fundamental limitation shared by this model and many others in the literature: the assumption (and technical requirement) that \emph{V. cholerae} is entirely absent at the human disease-free equilibrium.
+While this assumption facilitates mathematical analysis by allowing the computation of a standard $\R_0$ or $\R_v$ and the study of bifurcations, it does not align with biological reality.
+Indeed, the $W=0$ state is a necessary mathematical abstraction for isolating epidemic dynamics from the endemic ecological baseline, rather than a state that is biologically achievable.
+It is well accepted that \emph{V. cholerae} is a naturally occurring aquatic organism that persists in the environment even between human outbreaks \cite{lutz2013environmental}.
+Future mathematical work should consider models in which there is no disease-free equilibrium for the bacteria, implying in turn the absence of a strict disease-free equilibrium for humans.
+Such models would operate similarly to systems with a constant immigration of infectious individuals \cite{almarashi2019effect,brauer2001models,djuikem2025transmission}; exploring this dynamic remains an important avenue for better understanding the true environmental persistence of cholera.